Censorship of the Bible: U.S. schools

+On June 2, 2023, the Davis School District in Utah banned the Bible in Elementary and Middle Schools due to "vulgarity or violence" inappropriate for the age group.
+They reversed the decision on June 21.

 Russia

 In 2015, Russia banned importation of the Jehovah's Witnesses' New World Translation of the Holy Scriptures.
 On May 5, 2015, customs authorities in Russia seized a shipment of religious literature containing Ossetian-language Bibles published by Jehovah's Witnesses.
 Russian customs officials in the city of Vyborg held up a shipment of 2,013 Russian-language copies of Bibles on July 13, 2015.
 Customs authorities confiscated three of the Bibles, sent them to an "expert" to study the Bibles to determine whether they contained "extremist" language, and impounded the rest of the shipment.

 China

 The state-owned Amity Press is the only publisher allowed to print Bibles in China that are not for export.
 The quantity printed is restricted, and the sale or distribution of Bibles is limited to officially sanctioned churches, with online sales having been recently cracked down upon.

 The Associated Press reported in September 2018 that the current suppression program in China includes the burning of Bibles.